Fanoos Gujjar: Pashtun Protection Movement

-Gujjar, despite facing discrimination in Pashtun society, he raised his voice against the oppression Pashtuns faced and stood in solidarity with Pashtun Protection Movement.
+Despite facing discrimination in Pashtun society, Fanoos Gujjar raised his voice against the oppression Pashtuns faced and stood in solidarity with Pashtun Protection Movement.
+He was among the founder members of PTM (Pashtun Tahhafuz Movement).

 Death

-Gujjar had been suffering from multiple diseases and left with just one kidney for the past decade.
-He died on December 1, 2018 due to cardiac arrest.
+Fanoos Gujjar had been suffering from multiple diseases and left with just one kidney for the past decade.
+He died on December 1, 2018, due to cardiac arrest.
 His funeral held in his native village Riyal, Union Council Batala, district Buner which was attended by thousands of people from all fields of life.
 After Gujjar's death, Yousuf Mustikhan was announced as president of Awami Workers Party.